qwerqy/raven/README.md

 This project showcases the ability to how it is possible to create an Order Management System by taking advantage of the AWS Cloud Platform using the Serverless framework.

+When an order is created, it will be created in the DB, and then publish a message to a subscriber that will run the `processPayment` function via AWS SNS

 ### Stack

 - Typescript NodeJS